PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Demonstration: Leveraging IRT in PATCH to Measure LLM Proficiency in 8th Grade Mathematics

-Considering that more than 1/3 of the test items contain visual elements, we chose two vision language models: GPT-4 with Vision (GPT-4V) and Gemini-Pro-Vision, using the respective APIs.
-We are aware of other LLMs with vision capabilities.
-However, our goal is to showcase PATCH instead of benchmarking all relevant LLMs.
+Considering that more than 1/3 of the test items contain visual elements, we selected four competitive vision language models: GPT-4 with Vision (GPT-4V), Gemini-Pro-Vision, as well as the open-source Qwen-VL-Plus and Qwen-VL-Max~\cite{bai2023qwen}.
+There are more LLMs with vision capability.
+However, our goal is to showcase PATCH, not to benchmark as many LLMs as possible.

-A major concern in using these closed-source LLMs is data contamination, which is difficulty to check due to inaccessible training data.
+A major concern in using these LLMs is data contamination, which is difficulty to check due to inaccessible (information about) training data.
 However, as our focus is on demonstrating the PATCH framework, data contamination is less worrying.
 Furthermore, data contamination is still unlikely for four reasons.
 First, these test items are copyrighted, forbidding commercial use.
-Second, the test items are hard to extract from the PDF file.
+Second, the test items are hard to extract from the source PDF.
 Third, to the best of our knowledge, these test items do not exist in current LLM mathematics benchmarks.
-Fourth, we request GPT-4V and Gemini-Pro-Vision to explain or provide solutions to the test items' IDs (available in the PDF file).
-Both failed to recognize these specific test IDs.
+Fourth, we prompted the selected LLMs to explain or provide solutions to the test items' IDs (available in the source PDF).
+All failed to recognise these specific test IDs.